chef/chef-web-docs/chef_master/source/ctl_chef_server.rst

    Use to show help for the ``chef-server-ctl upgrade`` subcommand.

 ``-k KEY_PATH``, ``--key KEY_PATH``
-   The Open Source Chef 11 ``admin.pem`` key for the API client.
-This is the key used to download Open Source Chef 11 data.
+   The Chef 11 ``admin.pem`` key for the API client.
+This is the key used to download Chef 11 data.
 Default value: ``/etc/chef-server/admin.pem``.

 ``-o ORG_NAME``, ``--org-name ORG_NAME``
    The name of the Chef server organization.
 The name must begin with a lower-case letter or digit, may only contain lower-case letters, digits, hyphens, and underscores, and must be between 1 and 255 characters.
 For example: ``chef``.
 If this option is not specified, the ``upgrade`` command will prompt for it.

 ``-s URL``, ``--chef11-server-url URL``
-   The URL for the Open Source Chef or Enterprise Chef server, version 11.
+   The URL for the Chef server, version 11.
 Default value: ``https://localhost``.

 ``-t NUMBER``, ``--upload-threads NUMBER``
    The number of threads to use when migrating cookbooks.
 Default value: ``10``.

 ``-u USER``, ``--user``
    Create a client as an admin client.
-This is required for any user to access Open Source Chef as an administrator.
+This is required for any user to access Chef as an administrator.

 ``-x URL``, ``--chef12-server-url URL``
    The URL for the Chef server, version 12.
 Default value: ``https://localhost``.